How Many Lives Can a Polyester Garment Have?

 4. What This Means for Fashion Brands and Suppliers

-Enzymatic recycling is still scaling up, but brands and sourcing teams don’t have to wait to prepare.
-The most practical advantage right now is better decision-making: you can reduce “future incompatibility” by choosing constructions and sourcing methods that are easier to process in next-generation recycling systems.
+Enzymatic recycling is still scaling up, but brands and sourcing teams do not have to wait to prepare.
+The most practical advantage right now is better decision-making.
+You can reduce future incompatibility by choosing constructions and sourcing methods that are easier to process in next-generation recycling systems.

 4.1 Ask Better Questions About rPET